XOP/css-codeguide/src/md/methodology.md

 <button class="button is-disabled">Sorry, can't do</button>
 ```

 ### Utilities

 Another concept to grasp - utility classes.
 With some respect to Atomic CSS this is the last stand between your CSS and production code.
 Simply put - they can override other CSS properties and you won't want to override them.
-Basic rule - they should complete only one simple task - usually this is hiding element or changing font-size.
-But actually this depends on you and your system.
+Basic rule - they should complete only one simple task - hiding element, changing font-size, etc. Actually this depends on you and your system features.
 Another rule - they can't be mixed with other classes - not in CSS.
 Often they are assigned via JS.